 Legal disclaimer: Neither the BVCA nor any member of its committees or working groups takes any responsibility for the content of the documents or the consequences of using them and that it is essential that legal advice is sought before using the documents.These documents are intended to serve as starting point only and should be tailored to meet your specific legal and commercial requirements.
 None of the documents should be construed as legal advice for any particular facts or circumstances.

 Classification of shares: Accounting standards (including international and UK accounting standards) establish principles for presenting financial instruments as liabilities or equity.
 Firms should review the terms and rights attached to shares (and in particular preferred shares) to determine the classification and presentation of these instruments in the financial statements of a company.
 Depending on the facts or circumstances, certain types of shares could be classed as debt under accounting standards.
+Firms will need to consult with their auditors before the articles are finalised if they want to ensure that preferred shares are treated as equity in the accounts of the company.

 The BVCA model documents have been drafted for use on a Series A funding round.
 They envisage a significant investment being made in whole or in part by fund investors.
 In the view of the BVCA, the model documents are not appropriate for use in connection with a seed funding round.
 Such rounds are typically documented using shorter form documents which are either replaced or updated for a Series A round.